randa-mu/blocklock-solidity/README.md

 $ forge install randa-mu/blocklock-solidity
 ```

-Install **blocklock-js** so you can encrypt data in your applicatoin .
+Install **blocklock-js** so you can encrypt data in your application.
 ```sh
 $ npm install blocklock-js
 ```